verpag/chef-rails/README.md

 ### 3. Define the specs for each server

-If you take a look at the *nodes* folder, you’re going to see files called [host].json, corresponding to the hosts or ips of the servers we previously prepared, plus a file called *localhost.json.example* which is, as its name suggests, and example.
+If you take a look at the *nodes* folder, you’re going to see files called [host].json, corresponding to the hosts or IPs of the servers we previously prepared, plus a file called *localhost.json.example* which is, as its name suggests, and example.
+Just enter your configuration in `< >` fields.

 The specs for each server needs to be defined in those files, and the structure is exactly the same as in the example.

-For the very same reason, we’re going to exaplain the example for you to ride on your own pony later on.
+For the very same reason, we’re going to explain the example for you to ride on your own pony later on.

 ```json
 {